Public health information

 In the immigration context, age also determines how the immigration authorities treat the young person.
 Under the Immigration Rules, children are provided with specific procedural safeguards in asylum interviews and the manner in which their evidence and credibility are assessed is different to that of adults.
 Policy also requires that separated children are not normally detained and separated children are not returned to their county of origin in the absence of suitable reception arrangements.

-Find out more about child asylum and immigration
+Find out more about the Children’s Commissioner

 The Migrant Children’s Project works to protect and promote the rights of children and young people affected by UK immigration control.